Prepare Your Portfolio

 Candidates include all infant mental health-related conference keynote addresses and workshops in the in-service training section of EASy.
 Please note that only one conference counts toward the minimum of 30 clock hours of in-service training experiences.

-Reflective Supervision/Consultation Experiences: Candidates for Level II, III, and IV-Clinical include information about the provider and nature of reflective supervision/consultation experiences.
-Please refer to the Best Practice Guidelines for Reflective Supervision/Consultation for additional information about which experiences qualify toward endorsement.
+Reflective Supervision/Consultation Experiences: Candidates include information about the provider and nature of reflective supervision/consultation experiences.
+Please refer to the Best Practice for Reflective Supervision (located under helpful documents on this page) for additional information about which experiences qualify toward endorsement.

 Step 4: Portfolio Submission & Review

 Portfolio Submission: Candidates submit the portfolio after the endorsement advisor reviews the portfolio in EASy and both are confident that the portfolio is complete.
-Candidates may submit the Endorsement Fee online or mail a check to KAIMH, PO Box 743, Newton, KS 67114.
+Candidates may submit the Endorsement Fee online through EASy.

 Endorsement Fee Schedule

 Portfolio Review: The KAIMH Endorsement Committee reviews professional portfolios on a quarterly basis.
-Level I & Level II candidates receive an endorsement decision after at least two portfolio review committee members examine and approve the portfolio.
-Level III & Level IV candidates move on to a written exam after at least two portfolio review committee members examine and approve.
-KAIMH offers the written exam twice a year, usually in March and September.
+IFA and IFS candidates receive an endorsement decision after at least two portfolio review committee members examine and approve the portfolio.
+IMHS and IMHM candidates move on to a written exam after at least two portfolio review committee members examine and approve.
+KAIMH offers the written exam twice a year.